rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 # Overview

-This post will walk you through a peptide docking project consisting of (1) docking calculation, (2) post-processing and (3) structure refinement.
+This post will walk you through a peptide docking project consisting of (1) docking calculation with ADCP, (2) post-processing with reduce and (3) structure refinement and rescoring with Vina.

 To reproduce the presented work, you must have the software dependencies:
 + [ADFR Suite](https://ccsb.scripps.edu/adfr/downloads/) (v1.0 rc1, including `ADCP`, `reduce`, `prepare_ligand`, `prepare_receptor`)